swlaschin/fsharpforfunandprofit.com/_posts/2012-07-07-stack-based-calculator.md

     EMPTY ONE THREE ADD TWO MUL SHOW

-We might not be able to get this exact syntax, but let’s see how close we can get.
+We might not be able to get this exact syntax, but letâ€™s see how close we can get.

 ## The Stack data type

 First we need to define the data structure for a stack.
-To keep things simple, we’ll just use a list of floats.
+To keep things simple, weâ€™ll just use a list of floats.

 {% highlight fsharp %}
 type Stack = float list